20+ Things to Do With Your Family in Knoxville, TN

 The Star of Knoxville Tennessee Riverboat

-Take a ride along the Tennessee River in Downtown Knoxville on The Star of Knoxville Riverboat.
+Take a ride along the Tennessee River on The Star of Knoxville Riverboat.
 You can enjoy a lunch, dinner, or sightseeing cruise depending on what you’re looking for.
 They have several cruise options that include a meal and some options that do not include a meal depending on the date you select.

 • Make a reservation in advance.

-• No dress code is required.
+• No dress code required.

 • Parking is at Calhoun’s on The River on Neyland Drive.